 Do NOT let refrigerant lines come in direct contact with plumbing, ductwork, floor joists, wall studs, floors, and walls.
 When running refrigerant lines through a foundation or wall, openings should allow for sound and vibration absorbing material to be placed or installed between tubing and foundation.
-Any gap between foundation or wall and refrigerant lines should be filled with a pliable silicon-based caulk, RTV or a vibration damping material.
+Any gap between foundation or wall and refrigerant lines should be filled with a pliable siliconbased caulk, RTV or a vibration damping material.
 Avoid suspending refrigerant tubing from joists and studs with rigid wire or straps that would come in contact with the tubing.
 Use an insulated or suspension type hanger.
 Keep both lines separate and always insulate the suction line.

 These sizes are suitable for line lengths of 79 feet or less.
-If a run of more than eighty feet is required, refer to TP-107 Long Line Set Application R-410A or contact your distributor for assistance.
+If a run of more than 79, refer to TP-110 R-32 Long Line Set Application Guideline or contact your distributor for assistance.